 The following tables show the hexadecimal addresses for the specified 32-bit floating-point values, for channels 1 to 12.
-Generally, Parameter address for channel N = Parameter address for channel 1 + 36(N-1) (decimal).
-The word channel is used as an umbrella term for input channels, maths channels, totalisers etc.
+Generally, Parameter address for channel N = Parameter address for channel 1 + 36(N-1) (deci-

 Note: A/B Switching:

 B values are not accessible via modbus for this software version.
 Span, Zone, Colour etc. are therefore all setting A